near/docs/docs/2.build/2.smart-contracts/anatomy/serialization.md

 the contract needs to translate complex states into simple key-value pairs.

 For this, NEAR contracts use [borsh](https://borsh.io) which is optimized for (de)serializing complex objects into smaller streams of bytes.
+Borsh is used to serialize and deserialize both keys and values.

 :::tip SDK-JS still uses json
 The JavaScript SDK uses JSON to serialize objects in the state, but the borsh implementation